sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

 print(metric_data_output)
 ```

-This piece of code retrieve name of metric and statistics from the fetched metrics.
-These names are used to filter fetched metrics so that metric value of CPUUtilization and MemoryUtilization for different statistics is populated to corresponding dictionaries.
+This piece of code retrieves the name of the metric and statistics from the fetched metrics.
+These names are used to filter fetched metrics so that the metric value of CPUUtilization and MemoryUtilization for different statistics is populated to corresponding dictionaries.
 Finally, both the dictionaries are used to create a list which can be as input for the put_metric_data API.

 Snippet 8 -
 ```python